vaakash/aakash-web/docs/git-it-write/faq.md

 ### What is this plugin for ?

-Github to WordPress plugin allows to publish posts in WordPress using the files present in a Github repository
+Git it Write plugin allows to publish posts in WordPress using the files present in a Github repository

 ### What is the use of this plugin ?